pindjouf/BXL-Cyber-Camp/Exercises/projects/linux_server.md

+# Current state = Server cannot access the internet for some reason and is not at all setup

 1. One server (no GUI) running the following services:
 	- [ ] DHCP (one scope serving the local internal network)  isc-dhcp-server
     - [ ] DNS (resolve internal resources, a redirector is used for external resources) bind